 Located near the town of Oldcastle, Loughcrew, with a concentration of around 30 passage tombs, is one of the most important prehistoric cemeteries in Ireland.
 Visitors are free to explore the area but if you like the idea of a guided experience see if Loughcrew Megalithic Centre can fit you in for a tour of the Cairns and the historic Maggie’s Cottage which gives a taste of old Ireland.
 Don’t miss out on the delicious tea and scones available at the onsite tearooms.

 If you love the great outdoors, then the Boyne Valley Garden Trail is worth checking out while you visit this great destination.
-With many gardens open by appointment only it is important to plan your trip in advance.
+With many gardens open by appointment only it is worth planning your trip in advance.
 Click here for further details.

 Nearby Loughcrew Estate and Gardens are well worth a visit.
 With a magical fairy trail for younger visitors and historic walled gardens and St Oliver Plunkett’s Church on its grounds, it is a fabulous way to wrap up a day spent outdoors.
 Return to Kells for an evening meal in The Bective which specialises in amazing local produce and look forward to another busy day in the fresh air tomorrow.